DataDog/helm-charts/CONTRIBUTING.md

 #### Integration Tests
 Integration tests run against locally configured context.
 We use [Terratest][terratest] for interacting with Helm and Kubectl.

-Each test creates unique namespace and subsequent resources are created in this namespace.
-Clean-up upon test completion is best effort, so it's recommended to run test against disposable cluster. **Make sure your don't accidentally run the test against production cluster.**
+Each test creates a unique namespace and subsequent resources are created in this namespace.
+Clean-up upon test completion is best effort, so it's recommended to run test against disposable cluster. **Make sure you don't accidentally run the test against a production cluster.**

 **Prerequisites**
 * Kubeconfig context targeting test cluster.
 Local and CI tests have been tested using Kind cluster.